CezarHirsescu/Git-Cheatsheet/README.md

 ### Merge Conflicts
 In a 3 way merge, if one or more files are modified by *both branches*, git needs the user to manually select which change it should keep.
 This is called a **merge conflict**.

-When a merge conflic occours, the conflicting files will be moved to the staging area.
+When a merge conflict occurs, the conflicting files will be moved to the staging area.
 Once the conflicts are fixed, run `git commit` and the merge will be completed.

 You also have the option to undo the merge with:
 ```sh
 git merge --abort
 ```

-When a conflic occours, git stores 3 blobs of the conflicting file.
+When a conflict occurs, git stores 3 blobs of the conflicting file.
 1 blob is the original version, and the other 2 blobs are the 2 versions from the different branches.

 To manage the conflict in a file, you can go in the file and manually edit which parts you want to keep and which parts you want to delete.
 You can also use vscode or another git gui software to pick which version of the file you want to keep.